brcdev-minecraft/docs-brcdev-net/docs/shopgui/hidden-options.md

 ## Permission Cache
 In order to aid server performance, permission nodes are cached temporarily within ShopGUIPlus.
 If you wind this causes issues with your price modifiers, you can try disabling it.

-**WARNING:** Changing this setting can negatively affect server performance, as checks must be done as and when needed, instead of being retrieved from a cache.
+<p class="error"><b>WARNING:</b> Changing this setting can negatively affect server performance, as checks must be done as and when needed, instead of being retrieved from a cache.
 This setting also required ShopGUI+ version 1.87.0 or higher to be used.

 This can be changed by inserting the following setting in the [`config.yml`](https://pastebin.com/KiM3PjU7):
 ```yaml